sophierenshaw/workhuman-seniorqa/README.md

 ## Run Tests

 To run all tests: `pytest -v task1 task2 task3`

 To run for each assessment task e.g: `pytest -v task1`

+The Jenkinsfile will enable the tests to run as part of a CI/CD pipeline

 ## Task 1 - Data Quality Assurance